myousefa/ScriptingLanguages/Assignment4_WebsiteMonitoring/README.md

 ### Part 3 : Dashboard

 ## Test Data
-I did not provide test data however included are example outputs and my performance plot diagrams to display the request handling for the website.
+I did not provide test data; however, included are example outputs and my performance plot diagrams to display the request handling for the website.

 # How to Run
-To run the program in command line run `python3 gen.py test-baseline.log test-comp.log > expectedOut.txt`

-NOTE: `test-baseline.log` file MUST come before the comparison .log file